NMFO: First and foremost, why don't you tell us a little about yourself?

 They're quick cycles, episodic stuff.
 It happens fast.
 We frequently need to get episodes done.
 We're lucky when we have a month and a half.
 Oftentimes, it's more like three weeks.

-NMFO: Why don't you tell us a little bit more about Crafty Apes, the company that you work for?
+NMFO: Why don't you tell us more about Crafty Apes, the company you work for?
 We know what you do within there.
 Tell us a little bit more about the company.

 Overall, the company has around 500 people.
-If you want to do the overall headcount, we're a midsize visual FX studio.
+We're a midsize visual FX studio if you want to do the overall headcount.

 NMFO: And why Albuquerque?